Grana at Hinchcliff House

-With a hotly anticipated completion in April 2021, the venue has been meticulously curated to provide an iconic, multi-level dining experience.
+With the hotly anticipated completion in April 2021, the venue has been meticulously curated to provide an iconic, multi-level dining experience.

 The ground floor will have an all-day eatery with an on-site bakery and flour mill, while the next level up offers a more refined restaurant.
 Where downstairs will be more masculine and industrial, upstairs will be more feminine.

 Headed-up by one of New Zealand’s most successful restaurateurs, Scott Brown, ground floor venue ‘Grana’ features a custom resin-finished bar, situated among earthy muted tones.
 Warm timber chairs and tables complete the décor and allow the restaurant to focus on humble hospitality.